petzschnerlab/avoid_learning_analysis/README.md

         - Unchosen Action: $\delta_{u,t} = R_{u,t} - V_{t}(s,u)$
     - Action Selection:
         - Softmax: $P_{t}(s,a) = \frac{e^{V_{t}(s,a_{i})/\tau}}{\sum e^{V_{t}(s,a_{j})/\tau}}$
+            - Note: This is not the softmax equation in the paper, maybe make sure they are equal
 - ***Leading Model*: Relative Model**, a Q-learning model w/ counterfactual learning
     - Incorporates the context value, $V_{t}(s)$ into the prediction error
         - Specifically, a context value is updated that propogates into the action prediction errors